 Substantially all of the Company s debt is at fixed interest rates; therefore, the fair value of the debt fluctuates based on changes in market interest rates.
-The estimated fair market value of the Company s debt approximated \$1.2 billion as of December 2, 2004 and \$1.2 billion as of September 2, 2004.
-The Company entered into an interest rate swap agreement (the Swap) that effectively converted, beginning August 29, 2003, the 2.5% fixed interest rate on the Company s \$632.5 million Convertible Subordinated Notes (the Notes) to a variable interest rate based on the 3-month London Interbank Offering Rate (LIBOR) less 65 basis points.
+The estimated fair market value of the Company s debt approximated \$1.3 billion as of March 3, 2005 and \$1.2 billion as of September 2, 2004.
+The Company entered into an interest rate swap agreement (the Swap ) that effectively converted, beginning August 29, 2003, the 2.5% fixed interest rate on the Company s \$632.5 million Convertible Subordinated Notes (the Notes ) to a variable interest rate based on the 3-month London Interbank Offering Rate (LIBOR) less 65 basis points.
 The Swap qualifies as a fair-value hedge under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities as amended.
 The gain or loss from changes in the fair value of the Swap is expected to be highly effective at offsetting the gain or loss from changes in the fair value of the Notes attributable to changes in interest rates.
+The Company does not use derivative financial instruments for trading purposes.